 Many would agree that an outstanding user experience attracts visitors and improves the effectiveness of any e-commerce website.
 In this article, you will find everything you need to know on how to increase your online store conversion.

-To begin with, let’s look at the average e-commerce conversion rates.
+To begin with, let’s look at the average e-commerce conversion rates in 2020.
 According to the Adobe Consumer Electronics Report 2020, the average conversion rate among various industries is about 3.0%.
 Based on this report, the highest conversion rates have been achieved in cases where consumers are looking for something with the intent to buy that item or service, for example, Gifts, Health and Pharmacy, and Apparel and Footwear.

 In regards to Shopify stores, the benchmark e-commerce conversion rate is around 1.75%, with larger stores having about 1.85%.
 Shopify stores in the top quartile achieve conversion rates of over 2.8%, with the highest rate at 8%.